Meowfessor96/Projects/README.md

 # Project Portfolio

-This repository showcases a collection of personal projects, categorized into general development and electrical engineering domains.
+This repository showcases a collection of my personal projects, categorized into general development and electrical engineering domains.
 Use the links below to navigate to each project folder.

 ---